Andrei Rădulescu (footballer): Basketball career

 During his years of playing football at Venus București and Politehnica Timișoara, Rădulescu also played basketball in regional championships for Viforul Dacia II București and RGM Timișoara.
 However, he abandoned that activity in 1948, after Politehnica Timișoara won the promotion to the first league at the requirement of the club's management in order to avoid injuries.

 Refereeing career

 In 1957, Rădulescu became a football referee, officiating matches in the Romanian top-division Divizia A and the 1960 Cupa României final.
 Rădulescu also officiated at international and European club level.
 He was selected to officiate matches in the 1970 World Cup, leading the Belgium – El Salvador game and being a linesman at the Israel – Sweden and Uruguay – Israel games.

-After retirement
+Executive career

 After he retired from his referee career, Rădulescu worked for the Romanian Football Federation, first as a simple member.
 Afterwards he was president of the Central Commission of Referees and of other federal commissions in different periods.
 He also managed to be president of the Romanian Football Federation in two periods, the first one was from February 1981 until July 1983 and the second was in January – February 1990.